cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-FuncSanity.md

 `cd $HOME/test-run && cp /path/to/MetaSanity/Config/Docker/FuncSanity.ini ./`

 The config file `FuncSanity.ini` can be used as-is; however, users may add additional flags or edit existing flags as needed.
 Again, we'll edit the config file using `nano FuncSanity.ini`.
+The file `Complete-FuncSanity.ini` in the project package contains the currently supported flags that are available to each program in the **FuncSanity** pipeline.

 <pre><code># Docker/FuncSanity.ini
 # Default config file for running the FuncSanity pipeline